 Espresso – A Race against Time

 Espresso means fast in Italian.
 From preparation to drinking it everything is fast.
-It takes a round one minute to grind, tamp, and warm up the machine, and 30 seconds to pull the shot.
+It takes around one minute to grind, tamp, and warm up the machine, and 30 seconds to pull the shot of espresso.
 Spend too much time between grinding and tamping and coffee oxidizes.
 Extract it longer than 30 seconds and you ruin the shot.
 Let it sit in your cup more than a few minutes and the crema vanishes and aromas are lost.
 In a typical Italian coffee shop customers are in and out within minutes during the morning rush.
 This is another reason to love espresso.

 On the other hand, because of the preparation timeframe, details are easy to miss.
 Everything needs precision, at least in your rookie phase when you still figure out the various variables of the brewing method.

 The beauty is in the eyes of the beholder.
 In the same way coffee taste is a subjective matter.
 If you are used to a certain way of brewing your coffee you think that this is the norm.
 There is a joke with a man who never complimented his wife’s cooking skills, he ate it, but he never said it was good or anything.
 Until one day when the wife accidentally burnt the food.
 That day the husband complimented her for the meal she cooked, saying it was “just like his mama used to cook for him”.
 In the same way, we might be used to bad coffee, and we perceive it as good because we are used to it.